Squatters Rights in New York & Adverse Possession Laws 2024

 Until recently, squatters in New York gained certain tenant rights after spending 30 days living on someone else’s property, making it frustrating and time-consuming for landlords to remove them.

-Laws recently tilted back in the landlords’ favor, however, when New York legislators added seven words to housing law: “A tenant shall not include a squatter” on April 22nd, 2024.
+Laws recently tilted back in the landlords’ favor; however, New York legislators added seven words to the housing law: “A tenant shall not include a squatter” on April 22nd, 2024.
 Since then, squatters can no longer obtain tenant rights and are much easier to evict.

 Squatters Rights vs. Adverse Possession Laws in New York